The Art of Microphone Maintenance

 Lavalier Mics and More

-Dynamic instrument microphones aren’t as common to get dirty, but maintenance is along the same concept.
-However, some instrument microphones (such as drum mics) are constructed in a way that they’re either difficult or even impossible to remove the cartridge.
-Instead of taking apart these microphones, use the “Face Down” method with a toothbrush to gently dislodge dust.
+Dynamic instrument mics can be cleaned along the same method, although some models (such as drum mics) are constructed in a way that they’re either difficult or even impossible to remove the cartridge.
+Instead of taking these mics apart, use the “Face Down” method with a toothbrush to gently dislodge dust.

 To clean a windscreen, dip the windscreen in water without soap (as soap is difficult to rinse out and may leave a residue).
 Gently press the windscreen between two dry cloths and let dry completely.
 (To determine whether it’s dry, press between two dry cloths again to test if any moisture comes out.)